Lecturer Profile

 Other contributions

-I have been appointed as a Honorary Clinical Senior Lecturer, Imperial College in recognition of contributions to the Division.
+Mr Richardson has been appointed as a Honorary Clinical Senior Lecturer, Imperial College in recognition of contributions to the Division.

 Qualifications